Open In Colab Open in Kaggle

 Interactive exploration 3.2: What the model pays attention to#

-We’ve just seen that these are two relatively large-scale transformers that are wired in the conventional encoder-decoder architecture.
+We’ve just seen that these are two relatively large-scale transformers that are connected in the original encoder-decoder architecture.
 The transformers themselves are generic and have relatively weak built-in inductive biases.
 Has the model learned to process the sequence reasonably?

 One tool at our disposal to address this question is to look at the attention pattern in the decoding heads as we process an image.
-By looking at the output of the cross-attention heads, we can gain an intuitive understanding of what the model “looks at.”
+By looking at the output of the cross-attention heads, we can gain an intuitive understanding of what the model “looks at” or “attends to”.

 Let’s look at how the model’s attention evolves as we process more and more of the sequence.